 The science behind masseter slimming

-Masseter botox slimming injections work by temporarily reducing the activity of the masseter muscle.
+Masseter botox slimming works by temporarily reducing the activity of the masseter muscle.
 The treatment reduces muscle activity, resulting in less contraction, muscle relaxation, and a process called atrophy, where it decreases in size.

 Here’s how it happens step-by-step:

-1. Injection: The injection works to reduce muscle stimulation.
+- Treatment: The treatment works to reduce muscle stimulation.

-• Precise targeting: The injections are delivered directly into the masseter muscle for focused results.
+- Precise targeting: The treatment are delivered directly into the masseter muscle for focused results.

 What to expect during treatment